input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

   2. Compute `LeafHash` using domain separation; iteratively hash with `siblings` per bit of `k` to reconstruct a candidate root.
   3. Accept if candidate root equals the responder’s `root` in the `.prf` payload.
 * Verification procedure (non-inclusion):
   * Either demonstrate a path leading to an `Empty` node at divergence depth or provide a neighbor leaf proof whose key differs at the first differing bit.

 ## Diff Reconciliation

 * Objective: Provide the requester with a complete list of CIDs it may be missing relative to the responder’s advertised snapshot, with minimal interaction.
 * Flow:
   1. Requester publishes `.syn` with its current `root` and `count` (optionally targeting a specific peer via `to`).
   2. Responder computes the set of CIDs the requester may be missing relative to its own snapshot (the responder’s current `root`/`count`).
      Exact determination may rely on local indexes and heuristics; under honest assumptions, including all responder-held CIDs suffices for convergence.
   3. If the list is small (≤ 1 MiB when encoded), responder MAY include it inline in `.dif` as `missing_for_requester`.
-  4. Otherwise, responder assembles a canonical CBOR diff manifest (see Diff Manifest) listing the CIDs, stores it in IPFS without pinning, and replies on `.dif` with the manifest CID and an intended availability `ttl` (default 3600 seconds).
+  4. Otherwise, responder assembles a diff manifest (see Diff Manifest) encoded with deterministic CBOR, stores it in IPFS without pinning, and replies on `.dif` with the manifest CID and an intended availability `ttl` (default 3600 seconds).
   5. Requester fetches the manifest, pins and inserts any CIDs it does not already have, and updates its SMT.
     Further `.new` or `.dif` messages will drive it to parity.
 * Caching:
-  * For a given responder snapshot (`root`,`count`), the manifest CID is stable; responders SHOULD cache and reuse it across solicitations.
+  * For a given responder snapshot (`root`,`count`), the manifest CID is stable;
+    responders SHOULD cache and reuse it across solicitations.
 * Availability:
   * Responders SHOULD keep manifest blocks available for at least `TdiffTTL` seconds (default 3600).
     Implementations MAY choose to pin temporarily or serve blocks opportunistically.
 * Rate limiting:
   * Responders SHOULD apply jitter and MAY suppress replies if another adequate `.dif` is seen for the same `.syn` to limit redundant manifests.

 ## Diff Manifest (IPFS object)